peiliangkrausse-oss/WatchLess/README.md

 A local macOS desktop app that summarizes YouTube videos with LM Studio.

 The app runs locally.
 You paste YouTube links, LM Studio runs the model on your machine, and summaries plus chat memory are saved on your Mac.

+The intelligence runs locally on your device.
+No cloud subscriptions, no fees, no usage limit.
+Everything runs on the cost of your electricity and device.

 ## Active Project Folder